Everglow123/MAKG/README.md

 Copyright 2021 by Southeast University & Nanjing University of Posts and Telecommunications.

-Time: 17/10/2021  Authors:  He Zhou & Weizhuo Li & Buye Zhang
+Time: 12/11/2021  Authors:  Heng Zhou & Weizhuo Li & Buye Zhang

 Mail: zhouheng2020@seu.edu.cn & liweizhuo@amss.ac.cn & zhangbuye@seu.edu.cn

 Description: [MAKG](http://www.makg.com.cn/) is a mobile applications knowledge graph.
 You can use its original resources and visit the [website](http://www.makg.com.cn/) to enjoy its services.

 ## 1. Introduction：
-In this paper, we present a mobile application knowledge graph, namely MAKG, which aims to collect the apps from various resources (e.g., application markets, encyclopedias, news).
+In this project, we present a mobile application knowledge graph, namely MAKG, which aims to collect the apps from various resources (e.g., application markets, encyclopedias, news).

 We design a lightweight ontology of apps.
 It can bring a well-defined schema of collected apps so that these apps could share more linkage with each other.
-Moreover, we also evaluate the algorithms of information extraction and knowledge alignment during the process of construction.
-Experimental results show that several algorithms can be competent to above tasks to some extend and enrich the structured triples in MAKG.
-Finally, we list three use-cases about MAKG that are helpful to provide better services for security analysts and users.
+Moreover, we employ the algorithms of information extraction and knowledge alignment during the process of construction so as to enhance structured triples to MAKG.
+Finally, we list several use-cases about MAKG that are helpful to provide better services for security analysts and users.

 ## 2. Usage: